boris-valero/FizzBuzz-in-C-Language/README.md

 6. Basic Program Structure: I reinforced my understanding of the basic structure of a C program, including including necessary headers, defining the main function, and managing program flow.

 These concepts are fundamental in many programming tasks and will serve as a solid foundation for more complex coding challenges in the future.
-Great job on tackling FizzBuzz! 🚀😊